 Our audit work focused on the testing of transactions and balances to appropriate supporting evidence.
-Where required, we obtained confirmation from the relevant third parties with regards to cash and investment balances.
+We obtained confirmation from the relevant third parties with regards to cash and investment balances.

-In respect of the outsourced investment administration service providers, we were able to obtain appropriate evidence through a review of assurance reports on internal control that monitor the procedures carried out by the service providers.
+Apart from controls operated at the company, we also relied on outsourced investment administration service providers.
+We were able to obtain appropriate evidence through a review of assurance reports on internal control that monitor the procedures carried out by the service providers.